-Unlawful retaliation can be any action that could discourage a worker from coming forward to make or support a sexual harassment claim.
-Adverse action need not be job-related or occur in the workplace to constitute unlawful retaliation (e.g., threats of physical violence outside of work hours).
+Retaliation is unlawful retaliation can be and is any action by an employer or supervisor that punishes an individual upon learning of a harassment claim, that seeks to discourage a worker or covered individual from making a formal complaint or supporting a sexual harassment or discrimination claim, or that punishes those who have come forward.
+These actions need not be job-related or occur in the workplace to constitute unlawful retaliation.
+For example, threats of physical violence outside of work hours or disparaging someone on social media would be covered as retaliation under this policy. could discourage a worker from coming forward to make or support a sexual harassment claim.
+Adverse action need not be job related or occur in the workplace to constitute unlawful retaliation (e.g., threats of physical violence outside of work hours).